univention/ucsschool-id-connector/docs/admin.rst

 The tab ``PATCH /ucsschool-id-connector/api/v1/school_authorities/{name}`` can be used to change an already existing configuration.

-To retrieve a list of the extended attributes on the old school authority server one can use:
+To retrieve a list of the extended attributes on the old school authority server, one can use:

 .. code-block:: bash